 According to Smartclinics, the likelihood that you have coronavirus rather than a cold or the flu may depend on:

-- If you have recently travelled overseas, particularly to countries of high or moderate risk of COVID-19 (such as China, Italy and Iran).
+- If you have recently travelled overseas, particularly to countries of high or moderate risk of COVID-19 (such as the United States), or travelled to a coronavirus hot spot in Australia (such as Victoria).

-- You have been in close contact with someone who has travelled overseas or to these high or moderate risk countries, or has been diagnosed or suspected of having Coronavirus
+- You have been in close contact with someone who has travelled overseas or to a high or moderate risk country or hot spot in Australia, or has been diagnosed or suspected of having Coronavirus.

 As the virus continues to spread through Australia, Dr King said many new cases will come from close contact within communities.
 As such it’s important to follow government guidelines about social distancing, good hygiene and self isolation in order to help minimise the risk of catching the virus or spreading it to others.